Valheim Mistlands (opens in new tab): The new biome

 Moder has several attacks.
 On the ground, she will swipe with her front claws for a melee attack.
 She will also use blizzard breath, which will slow players' movement severely by freezing them if it hits.
 While flying, Moder can launch projectiles from her mouth that crystalize on impact.

 You'll need cold protection in the Mountain biome in general, and especially against Moder.
-Wolf armor, which can be crafted after hunting wolves and using the wishbone from Bonemass to find silver, will help protect you from the cold.
+Wolf armor, which can be crafted after hunting wolves and using the wishbone from Bonemass to find silver, will protect you from the cold.
 Making frost resistance mead is a good idea as well.

 Most of Moder's attacks can be avoided if you're quick with your dodging.
 You can spot Moder preparing for a breath attack and get out of the way.
 Her melee attack is also easy to see coming.
+The main challenge here is that she's got a massive amount of hit points and takes a long time to bring down.

 Placing the Moder Trophy on the sacrificial stone will give you a power you can use while sailing to keep the wind at your back no matter which direction you're headed.